jtbergman/Anki/README.md

 ### Video Demo
 https://user-images.githubusercontent.com/61445278/163032790-996e8f63-f4bd-4b50-a02b-30d6ca85ebf6.mov

-[^1]: [Refocus](https://ankiweb.net/shared/info/1642550423) is only required to support keyboard-based navigation.
-This add-on will allow cards – and the embedded script – to received `keypress` events necessary for navigation.
-If you would prefer to use click-based navigation[^2], you do not need to install this add-on.
-Instead just verify that `clickedBasedNavigationIsEnabled` is set to `true` in your configuration settings.

-[^2]: The click-based navigation implementation is based on [itraveller's script](https://anki.tenderapp.com/discussions/ankidesktop/16538-opening-clozes-one-a-time).
-However, I do not recommend using itraveller's script because it gives hidden clozes the same length as their answer.
-This means you may end up memorizing answers based on their cloze-length rather than true memorization.
-To prevent this, the `incremental-multi-cloze` script makes all hidden clozes appear as "[...]" by default.
+[^1]: Multi Cloze (Incremental) is based on [itraveller's script](https://anki.tenderapp.com/discussions/ankidesktop/16538-opening-clozes-one-a-time).
+Multi Cloze (Incremental) adds a few improvements including keyboard-based navigation, click-based navigation, and fixed-length hidden clozes.
+The script provided by itraveller makes hidden clozes the same length as their answers.
+This can result in memorizing based on cloze length rather than true memorization.